czs-school-23/PointClouds/README.md

 # PointClouds
-Materials related to equivariant ML methods for point clouds
+Materials related to equivariant ML methods for point clouds, developed at the CZS Summer School 2023 in Heidelberg, Germany.

 ## Authors and contributors
 - **Kate Storey-Fisher** (NYU)